raspberrypilearning/getting-started-with-the-pico/en/step_1.md

 In this project, you will connect up a Raspberry Pi Pico to another computer and learn how to program it using MicroPython.

-A Raspberry Pi Pico is a low cost microcontroller device.
-Microcontrollers are tiny computers, but they tend to lack things like large volume storage and peripheral devices that you can plug in, like keyboards or monitors.
+A Raspberry Pi Pico is a low-cost microcontroller device.
+Microcontrollers are tiny computers, but they tend to lack large volume storage and peripheral devices that you can plug in, like keyboards or monitors.

-A Raspberry Pi Pico has GPIO pins, much like a Raspberry Pi Computer, which means it can be used to control and receive input from a variety of electronic devices.
+A Raspberry Pi Pico has GPIO pins, much like a Raspberry Pi computer, which means it can be used to control and receive input from a variety of electronic devices.

 ### What you will make

-You will connect a Raspberry Pi Pico to your computer, install the Thonny Python IDE and write a MicroPython program to blink the onboard LED.
-If you have additional components available then you can also try out some more examples.
+You will connect a Raspberry Pi Pico to your computer, install the Thonny Python IDE, and write a MicroPython program to blink the onboard LED.
+If you have additional components available, then you can also try out some more examples.

 --- no-print ---
 ![gif of LED blinking on pico board](images/showcase.gif)